His Holiness the Ninth Khalkha Jetsun Dhampa Rinpoche

 His Holiness Khalkha Rinpoche was the spiritual head of Buddhism in Mongolia.
 He was also the spiritual head of the Jonang Tradition which incorporates monasteries located in Tibet, India, Nepal and Russia.

-In 2007 His Holiness Khalkha Rinpoche visited the Institute and verbally recognised the Overcoming Problems system as a new form of Buddhism.
+In 2007 His Holiness Khalkha Rinpoche visited the Sydney Centre and verbally recognised the Overcoming Problems Programs and Courses.
 He formalised this recognition in 2008.Read More...

 Later, when His Holiness Khalkha Rinpoche was a young child, he went to see Kyabje Pabongka Rinpoche Dechen Nyingpo, who gave him the name Sonam Tenzin Dargyay.
 When Kharak Yong Dzin Chok saw the young boy he knew without a doubt that this child in a previous incarnation had been one of Je Rinpoche Lama Tsong Khapa’:s disciples, by the name of Jamyang Choeje, who had founded Drepung Monastery.
 Later the Nechung Oracle of Tibet also confirmed that this three-year-old boy was the authentic incarnation of Jamyang Choeje and like “a jewel of the sky” (Namkhai Norbu), which was a secret code name for the founder of Drepung Monastery.